Instructions Following Periodontal Surgery

 If possible, chew food on the untreated side of the mouth and avoid using straws for liquid intake.
 Some examples of soft foods include: broths, soups, pasta, well-ground meats, eggs, yogurt, pudding, ice cream, shakes and smoothies, apple sauce and well-cooked vegetables.
 Food supplement drinks are available at drug stores and should be used if eating is uncomfortable.

-If any concerns arise, please do not hesitate to call the office at Savannah Office Phone Number 912-355-5026.
+If any concerns arise, please do not hesitate to call the office at Young Periodontics Phone Number 912-355-5026.